Sure can't complain about the incredible views around us this morning. Amazing!

 Seagull facing a tough decision

-There was also a black bear, quite a ways from the highway.
+There was also a black bear, quite a distance from the highway.
 The zoom lens was working hard to get this shot!

 Black bear indulging at the salmon run